 There are numerous types of special needs trusts, including first-party special needs trusts, pooled trusts, and third-party special needs trusts.
 Each type of trust comes with its own set of intricacies and limitations.
 It is important to make sure the correct type of trust is chosen, or eligibility can be compromised.

-To determine what type of trust is needed for your family member or loved one, and for assistance setting it up, consult the attorneys at Solomon, Steiner & Peck, Ltd. Our special needs planning team has been serving the greater Cleveland, OH community for more than 25 years, and is here to help guide you through the process and answer questions along the way.
+To determine what type of trust is needed for your family member or loved one, and for assistance setting it up, consult the attorneys at Solomon, Steiner & Peck, Ltd. Our special needs planning team has been serving the greater Cleveland, OH community since 1993 and is here to help guide you through the process and answer questions along the way.
 Schedule your initial consultation at one of our three offices– in Mayfield Heights, Westlake, or Independence– to get started.